“How To” Instructions for Literacy Tutors

 Presentation Objective #2

-Evaluate all individuals within your home or facility to determine levels of literacy competency.
+Evaluate all individuals within your home or facility (or within their own homes) to determine levels of literacy competency.

 What are the necessary prerequisites for learning how to read?

-When beginning to actually learn how to read using the very basic emergent literacy materials, all of my students needed to possess 1.) relatively good eyesight (though this is technically not necessary as individuals who are unable to see can acquire literacy through Braille means) and 2.) an ability to carry on a two way (give and take) verbal conversation, being a little above the Piagetian Group Monologue Behavioral Developmental level [also referred to as the “parallel play behavior level”](M.A. [mental age] somewhere around 3.0).
+When beginning to actually learn how to read using the very basic emergent literacy materials, all of my students needed to possess 1.) relatively good eyesight (though this is technically not necessary as individuals who are unable to see can acquire literacy through Braille means) and 2.) an ability to carry on a two way (give and take) verbal conversation (or can do so with sign language, or any other adaptive means through the use of computers and other electronic means), being a little above the Piagetian Group Monologue Behavioral Developmental level [also referred to as the “parallel play behavior level”](M.A. [mental age] somewhere around 3.0 - 3.5).